Net5F/AmalgamEngine/README.md

 1. `ninja all`

 ## Packaging
 Note: You rarely need to package the engine by itself, this section just provides canonical instructions.
-Instead, see the Projects section.
+Instead, see the Worlds section.

 To package the applications in a way that can be shared, first run the desired build.
 Then, run:
 ```